solomidSF/YRActivityIndicator/README.md

 ## Usage

 1. Create regular view and set it’s class to `YRActivityIndicator`.
-2. Connect it to your class when you plan to present it.
+2. Create outlet connection for it in your class which should present loading activity.
 3. Customize any properties you want before presenting.
 4. Call `-(void)startAnimating` on `YRActivityIndicator` object.
 5. When you need to stop animating call `-(void)stopAnimating`.